 It’s critical that as parents, we step up and find healthy ways of helping our teens traverse the cyber world and handle the dangers it can bring to their fingertips.
 Part of this is because the effects of cyberbullying can lead to more than just the ones we discussed earlier.

-After Logging Off: The Lasting Offline Effects of Cyberbullying
+After Logging Off: The Lasting Offline Effects of Cyberbullying on Youth

 You’ve heard it before and now it’s time to hear it again: there are long-lasting effects related to cyberbullying.
 Don’t just take our word for it though.